C6WX/Group-7-2/README.md

 <iframe width="600" height="600" src="https://blueprintue.com/render/bbs8e__t/" scrolling="no" allowfullscreen></iframe>
 *Figure 11.
 Displays the darkness meter on the UI.*
 <br>
 The candles worked perfectly as intended however, during development, there was a bug with the candles that caused the player not to be able to lose darkness.
 This was due to the fact that the candles used two colliders, one to detect if the player touches the candle and one to have an area around the candle that the player can be in to reduce darkness, and once the player turned on the candle, they were already inside the candle area collider so begin overlap wouldn't activate.
-To fix this issue, I added an In Darkness variable that became true as soon as the player entered the safe area, no matter if the candle was active or not, to keep track of if the player is in it or not.
+To fix this issue, I added an In Darkness variable that became true as soon as the player entered the safe area, no matter if the candle was active or not, to keep track of wether the player was in it or not.
 <br>
 To create the darkness bar, I watched a tutorial on how to create progress bars (Unreal-5 Menu UI:  PROGRESS BARS Explained (60 SECONDS!!), 2023).
 The video was very quick and precise but worked very well as it helped me create and set up the darkness bar.
 <br>